sarahamer13/reading-notes/Reading2-301.md

 ### *Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?* ###

-- Based on the diagram, it looks like componentDidMount happens before the render occurs.
+- Based on the diagram, it looks like the render occurs first.

 ### *What is the very first thing to happen in the lifecycle of React?* ###